mitmproxy/mitmproxy/README.rst

 |mitmproxy_site|

-The latest documentation for mitmproxy is also available on ReadTheDocs.
+The latest documentation for mitmproxy is available on our website.

 |mitmproxy_docs|